manpen/stride_runner_domset/README.md

 ### Updates
 The `metadata.db` is **not** kept in sync with the server and even your own uploads are not directly reflected in your local copy.
-Thus is makes sense to run `./runner update` from time to time.
+Thus it makes sense to run `./runner update` from time to time.
 Observe that the server produces database dumps roughly every 10min; thus, it may take a few minutes for new information to become available.

 After the initial execution of `./runner update`, every further call will, by default, only update the metadata (< 5MB data transferred).